tellapart/commandr/README.md

 ```

 Without this additional meta-data, commandr will inspect the wrapper's signature
-to built the parser, which is probably not the intended effect.
+to build the parser, which is probably not the intended effect.

 If working with decorators that use functools.wraps, commandr provides a
 mechanism to monkey-patch functools.
 Calling commandr.MonkeyPatchFunctools()